catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

 # Freebsd on Acer Nitro AN515-51/58-XXX Series Laptops

-## 14-stable and 15-current changes to enable mouspad and webcam
+## 14-stable changes to enable mouspad and webcam

 These laptops typically come in a variety of hardware sku configurations:
   - AMD 7000 and above Ryzen cpus